replicatedhq/sbctl/README.md

-# Command line tool for examininng K8s resources in Troublehsoot's support bundles
+# Command line tool for examining K8s resources in Troublehsoot's support bundles

 ### How to use: